Hoatzin

-It is notable for having chicks that have claws on two of their wing digits.
+The hoatzin is notable for its chicks having primitive claws on two of their wing digits; the species also is unique among birds, in possessing a digestive system that non-trivially supports the fermentation and the effective breaking-down of plant matter, a trait more commonly known from herbivorous ungulate-ruminant mammals and some primates.
+This bird is also the national bird of Guyana, where the local name for this bird is Canje pheasant.

 Description

 The hoatzin is pheasant-sized, with a total length of 65 cm, and a long neck and small head.
 It has an unfeathered blue face with maroon eyes, and its head is topped by a spiky, rufous crest.
-The long, sooty-brown tail is bronze green tipped broad whitish or buff band at the end.
-The upper parts are dark, sooty-brown-edged buff on the wing coverts, and streaked buff on the mantle and nape.
-The under parts are buff, while the crissum (the undertail coverts surrounding the cloaca), primaries, underwing coverts and flanks are rich rufous-chestnut, but this is mainly visible when it opens its wings.
+The long, sooty-brown tail is bronze-green tipped with a broad whitish or buff band at the end.
+The upper parts are dark, sooty brown-edged buff on the wing coverts, and streaked buff on the mantle and nape.
+The underparts are buff, while the crissum (the undertail coverts surrounding the cloaca), primaries, underwing coverts, and flanks are rich rufous-chestnut, but this is mainly visible when the hoatzin opens its wings.

-It is a noisy bird, it makes a variety of hoarse calls, including groans, croaks, hisses and grunts.
+It is a noisy bird, and makes a variety of hoarse calls, including groans, croaks, hisses, and grunts.
 These calls are often associated with body movements, such as wing spreading.

 Young wing claws

 Hoatzin chicks have two claws on each wing.
-Immediately on hatching, they can use these claws, and their oversized feet, to scramble around the tree branches without falling into the water.
+Immediately after hatching, they can use these claws, and their oversized feet, to scramble around the tree branches without falling into the water.
 When predators such as the great black hawk attack a hoatzin nesting colony, the adults fly noisily about, trying to divert the predator's attention, while the chicks move away from the nest and hide among the thickets.
 If discovered, however, they drop into the water and swim under the surface to escape, then later use their clawed wings to climb back to the safety of the nest.

-This has inevitably led to comparisons to the fossil bird Archaeopteryx, but the characteristic is rather an autapomorphy, possibly caused by an atavism toward the dinosaurian finger claws, whose developmental genetics ("blueprint") presumably is still in the avian genome.
+This has inevitably led to comparisons to the fossil bird Archaeopteryx, but the characteristic is rather an autapomorphy, possibly caused by an atavism toward the dinosaurian finger claws, whose developmental genetics ("blueprint") presumably is still in the avian genome (furthermore, wing claws are not unique to hoatzins with even chickens still bearing them).
 Since Archaeopteryx had three functional claws on each wing, some earlier systematists speculated that the hoatzin was descended from it, because nestling hoatzins have two functional claws on each wing.
 Modern researchers, however, hypothesize that the young hoatzin's claws are of more recent origin, and may be a secondary adaptation from its frequent need to leave the nest and climb about in dense vines and trees well before it can fly.
+A similar trait is seen in turacos, whose nestlings use claws on their wings to climb in trees.